-Conemaugh School of Medical Laboratory Science is committed to providing comprehensive education for medical technologists who perform scientific tests in the Department of Laboratory Medicine to help in diagnosis and prognostic aspects of disease.
-Medical technologists are indispensable, top-level laboratory workers and supervisors, specialists and teachers for a wide range of complex diagnostic and treatment procedures.
+Conemaugh School of Medical Laboratory Science is committed to providing comprehensive education for medical laboratory scientist who perform scientific tests in the Department of Laboratory Medicine to help in diagnosis and prognostic aspects of disease.
+Medical laboratory scientist are indispensable, top-level laboratory workers and supervisors, specialists and teachers for a wide range of complex diagnostic and treatment procedures.

 Conemaugh School of Medical Laboratory Science offers a 48-week program that provides theoretical and clinical training for qualified, academically prepared students.
 Students of all ages participate in the program including recent graduates, college graduates, displaced workers and individuals pursuing a second career opportunity.

 For more information on the Conemaugh School of Medical Laboratory Science, contact: